akinsho/bufferline.nvim/README.md

   If you are using `airline` make sure you set `let g:airline#extensions#tabline#enabled = 0`.
   If you are using `lightline` this also takes over the tabline by default and needs to be deactivated.

+  If you are on Windows and use the GUI version of nvim (nvim-qt.exe) then also ensure, that `GuiTabline` is disabled.
+For this create a file called `ginit.vim` in your nvim config directory and put the line `GuiTabline 0` in it.
+Otherwise the QT tabline will overlay any terminal tablines.

 - **Doesn't this plugin go against the "vim way"?**

   This is much better explained by [buftablines's author](https://github.com/ap/vim-buftabline#why-this-and-not-vim-tabs).